-Karen has a B.A. (with distinction) in Comparative Religion from Dalhousie University, and a diploma in Creative Communications from Red River College.
+Karen has a B.A. (with distinction) in Comparative Religion from Dalhousie University, and a diploma in Creative Communications (majoring in journalism) from Red River College.
 She has also studied at the University of Winnipeg and Capernwray Bible School in England.
-One of her most challenging assignments is her position of "Mother."
+Karen is included in “Canada’s Who’s Who” 2010 and 2014 publications, but says one of her most challenging assignments is her position of “Mother.”

 Change your location